lfkeitel/lish/docs/builtins.md

 ## Variables

 All environment variables of the shell are exposed as symbols.
-Changing an environment variables only changes the variable in the shell, changes are not reflected to subprocesses or outside processes.
+Changing an environment variable only changes the variable in the shell, changes are not reflected to subprocesses or outside processes.
 To modify an environment variable for a subprocess, call `(export SYM)`.